 - Attach all official college transcripts or a high school diploma (this helps to determine your pay rate).

 - Send the reference link to two professional references.
-One reference must be from a former supervisor.
+One reference must be from a former supervisor and cannot be a relative or friend.
 The references will need to complete the online form and submit it on your behalf.